Skip to content

 Yomichan Forvo Server

-A plugin that makes getting audio from Forvo into Anki incredibly simple.
-Using this there will be almost no unvoiced words in your deck when you mine with Yomitan/Yomichan and if you do find unvoiced things you can add them to Forvo yourself.
+This plugin simplifies adding audio from Forvo to Anki.
+With this, almost all words in your deck will have audio when you mine with Yomitan/Yomichan.
+If you find unvoiced words, you can add them to Forvo yourself.

-Possibly broken right now.
-Check the GitHub current information.
+Broken right now.
+Check the GitHub for current information.

 Awesome TTS

-The best plugin out there if you need TTS in Anki.
-Sadly most of the free options sound terrible.
-The two best options however (Microsoft Azure and Google Cloud TTS) are nearly free for individual users as long as you have a valid credit card.
+The best plugin for text-to-speech in Anki.
+Unfortunately, most free options sound poor.
+However, the two best options (Microsoft Azure and Google Cloud TTS) are nearly free for individual users with a valid credit card.

 This was written around 2021.
-There is probably better services by now.
+There are probably better services by now.

 True Retention

-By default, the retention rate Anki displays for you on the top of your statistics screen is the total amount of times you lapsed a card divided by the total amount of reviews you did subtracted from 100%.
-This is not a very meaningful statistic especially if you have more than 1 step.
+By default, the retention rate Anki displays on your statistics screen is calculated as 100% minus the total number of lapsed cards divided by the total number of reviews.
+This isn't a very meaningful statistic, especially if you have more than one step.

-True retention gives a more meaningful statistics window instead calculating the total retention of already due cards, rather than the 'again count'.
+True Retention provides a more meaningful statistics window by calculating the total retention of already due cards, rather than the 'again count'.

-Note that on versions after 2.1 you have to hold SHIFT before you press on 'stats' to see the effects of this plugin.
-This brings up the old statistics window.
+Note that on versions after 2.1, you must hold SHIFT before clicking 'stats' to see the effects of this plugin.
+This will bring up the old statistics window.

 Kanji Grid Kuuube

 Want to know how many kanji you know?
-This addon scans your cards for kanji and displays them in a nice looking grid.
-Also has several sorting options such as school grades or JLPT.
-Be sure to limit the options to the deck and the field that you are actually learning from or results might be skewed.
+This addon scans your cards for kanji and displays them in a visually appealing grid.
+It also offers several sorting options, such as school grades or JLPT levels.
+Be sure to limit the options to the deck and field you're learning from, or the results may be skewed.

 Correct kanji grid filtering.